On the Thames: Upcoming attractions

 22 October 2021 - 8 May 2022: London: Port City

-London: Port City, a major PLA-backed exhibition, opening in October at the Museum of London Docklands, will explore the past, present and future of commerce on the river.
+London: Port City, a major PLA-backed exhibition, is about to close at the Museum of London Docklands, exploring the past and present of commerce on the river.

 Free to visit, the exhibition draws on our archives, stored at the museum, to tell the story of the port’s evolution into a globally important trading centre.

-The exhibition will be peppered with stories, characters and little-known facts.
+The exhibition is peppered with stories, characters and little-known facts.

 - A live feed highlighting river traffic and a simulation of the PLA’s control room in Gravesend

 - Recordings of workers recalling their memories working in the docks

 - Trade Winds, an installation by Susan Stockwell, featuring paper boats made from copies of historical documents floating on a sea of coins from around the world

 - Experimental film and photos by Hillary Powell, exploring the arduous lives of seafarers.

 London: Port City critically explores the legacy of the slave trade.
 An original 19th century record of the installation of a statue of slave trader Robert Milligan will sit alongside images and film of its removal last year.

 Exhibition curator, Claire Dobbin, said: “London: Port City aims to show just how much we continue to rely on the Port of London and its impact and legacies over the centuries.
 As the custodians of the vast PLA archive, the Museum of London Docklands is the perfect place to share this largely hidden part of the capital’s story for the first time.”